Honeycomb Modular Wall Construction

 Staple, flip and dip in mortar

 If bamboo culms are cut at the same length and placed on a chip board, a thin galvanized plaster grid can be stapled on top.
-This whole cluster of stubs can then be flipped upside-down and dipped in a plaster mix.
-A thin external ferro-cement skin is in this way created to protect the bamboo stubs and the load-bearing culm.
+The whole cluster of stubs can then be flipped upside-down and dipped in a plaster mix.
+A thin external ferro-cement skin is in this way created to protect the bamboo stubs.

 New construction methods based on bamboo can offer the urban style most people expect when leaving the rural poverty.
 Flush and planar walls, floor tiles in kitchen and modern bath rooms, thermal insulation for AC ; all is possible to combine with bamboo construction.